masonjacob/xmos-dev-container-template/README.md

 #### Windows:

-##### With Powershell Script

-To flash a dev board using the XTAG on a Windows host machine, the USB device must be tunneled into the container.
+To connect to an XTAG on a Windows host machine, the USB device must be tunneled into the container.

 1. Install USBIPD-WIN by running the following in Powershell:
 ```